 We know that these kinds of statements, and the myths upon which they are based, are translating into very concerning real-world actions.

-The statements listed above, and the family court outcomes about which you have just read, are partly being fueled by the following myths, misunderstandings, and over-simplified beliefs:
+The statements listed above, and the family court outcomes about which you have just read, are partly being fueled by myths, misunderstandings, and over-simplified beliefs.